pokealarm/pokealarm/docs/configuration/server-settings.md

 #concurrency: 200               # Maximum concurrent connections to webserver (default=200)
 #manager_count: 1				# Number of Managers to run (default=1)
 #debug                          # Enable debug logging (default='False)
+#quiet                          # Disable output to stdin/stdout.
+#log-lvl: 3                     # Verbosity of the main logger (default=3)
+#log-file: logs/pokealarm.log   # File path of the main logger (default='logs/pokealam.log')
+#log-size: 100                  # Maximum size in mb of a log before rollover.
+#log-ct: 5                      # Maximum number of logs to keep.

 #########################